line/kotlin-jdsl/reactive-core/README.md

 Currently, there is no JPA standard for Reactive.
 However, the only Reactive implementation of JPA, [hibernate-reactive](https://hibernate.org/reactive) exists.
 so, our implementation of Kotlin JDSL Reactive is heavily inspired by hibernate-reactive.
+For reactive-core module, there is no dependency on hibernate reactive, so the minimum JDK version is 8 same as the existing core module.
+However, the minimum specification for hibernate reactive is [hibernate-reactive#compatibility](https://github.com/hibernate/hibernate-reactive#compatibility) JDK 11.
+As a result, all modules related to hibernate-reactive of jdsl must be JDK 11 or higher to use normally.

 The current Reactive module has the following structure.